 Drug Dependence, Withdrawal, and Abuse

-Carisoprodol has been subject to abuse, dependence, withdrawal, misuse, and criminal diversion (see DRUG ABUSE AND DEPENDENCE).
-Abuse of carisoprodol poses a risk of overdose which may lead to death, CNS and respiratory depression, hypotension, seizures and other disorders (see OVERDOSAGE).
+Carisoprodol, the active ingredient in Carisoprodol and Aspirin tablets, has been subject to abuse, dependence, withdrawal, misuse, and criminal diversion (see DRUG ABUSE AND DEPENDENCE).
+Abuse of Carisoprodol and Aspirin tablets poses a risk of overdose which may lead to death, CNS and respiratory depression, hypotension, seizures and other disorders (see OVERDOSAGE).
 Post-marketing cases of carisoprodol abuse and dependence have been reported in patients with prolonged use and a history of drug abuse.
 Although most of these patients took other drugs of abuse, some patients solely abused carisoprodol.
-Withdrawal symptoms have been reported following abrupt cessation of carisoprodol after prolonged use.
+Withdrawal symptoms have been reported following abrupt cessation of Carisoprodol and Aspirin tablets after prolonged use.
 Reported withdrawal symptoms included insomnia, vomiting, abdominal cramps, headache, tremors, muscle twitching, ataxia, hallucinations, and psychosis.
 One of carisoprodol’s metabolites, meprobamate (a controlled substance), may also cause dependence (see CLINICAL PHARMACOLOGY).

-To reduce the risk of carisoprodol abuse, assess the risk of abuse prior to prescribing.
+To reduce the risk of Carisoprodol and Aspirin tablets abuse, assess the risk of abuse prior to prescribing.
 After prescribing, limit the length of treatment to three weeks for the relief of acute musculoskeletal discomfort, keep careful prescription records, monitor for signs of abuse and overdose, and educate patients and their families about abuse and on proper storage and disposal.